exercism/website-copy/tracks/python/exercises/scrabble-score/mentoring.md

 Since we recompute the dictionary each time score() is called, You could make a case for creating the reversed dictionary once.

+A downside for the suggested inversion approach is having an import runtime cost, whereas using dictionary literal directly without the dictionary inversion is more efficient.